-FLOORING MATERIAL The floor is covered with hardwood.
-The floor is properly installed and is in good and will damage the flooring material, underlayment and subfloor.
+The toilet is loose where it mounts to the floor.
+A loose toilet will eventually start to leak and will damage the flooring material, underlayment and subfloor.
 The most reliable fix for this condition is to remove the toilet and install a new wax seal.
 The toilet should then be securely mounted to the floor.